Ooma vs. Vonage: Which UCaaS Solution is Best for Your Company?

 Ooma vs. Vonage: Platforms Supported

-Both Ooma Office and Vonage are accessible on most people’s software platforms.
+Both Ooma Office and Vonage are accessible on most platforms.
 Here’s a table to illustrate where you can access both solutions:

-You can find mobile apps for Vonage Business Communications on the Google Play Store and the App Store – the same as Ooma Office.
+You can find mobile apps for Vonage Business Communications and Ooma Office on the Google Play Store and the App Store with just a few clicks.
 Both services also provide desktop apps for Mac and Windows if you’d rather have your calls on your computer.

 Ooma vs. Vonage: Call Quality and Reliability